SpaceDust18/BEPlanetApp/README.md

 Include meaningful error messages in your responses so clients know what went wrong

-Make sure you add in the appropriate middleware and error handling routes to your express server
+Make sure you add in the appropriate middleware and error handling routes to your express server.

+PART 2:
+Hash and compare passwords with bcrypt
+Create and verify JSON web tokens to authenticate requests Protect endpoints from unauthorized access
+Route a request through multiple middleware functions Reuse logic in shared middleware functions